-$76K raised for California teacher who punched student
+$100K raised for California teacher who punched student

-A Gofundme page had raised $76,700 by Tuesday for Marston Riley, a music teacher at Maywood Academy High School.
+By Tuesday, a Gofundme page had raised more than double the stated goal of $50,000 for Marston Riley, a music teacher at Maywood Academy High School.

-Video posted to social media shows Riley, who is black, repeatedly hitting the student, who returns some of the blows.
-Before the scuffle, the video showed the student throwing a basketball at the 64-year-old Riley and repeatedly calling him names.
+Video on social media shows Riley, who is black, repeatedly hitting the student, who returns some blows.
+Before the scuffle, the video showed the student throwing a basketball at the 64-year-old Riley and calling him names.

 The student was treated for minor injuries, and Riley was released on bond after being arrested on suspicion of child abuse.